 - Permanent limitation to body movement

 Here is where all of your meticulous efforts pay off.
 As the driver who was not at fault, you want to keep that percentage of negligence firmly pegged at 0%.
-The comparative negligence rule hammers home the value of careful documentation, timely filings and avoidance of social media.
-Your post-accident steps hike the odds that your auto accident attorney can negotiate a highly favorable settlement and avoid a lengthy trial.
+The comparative negligence rule hammers home the value of careful documentation, timely filings, and avoidance of social media.
+Your post-accident steps increase the odds that your auto accident attorney can negotiate a favorable settlement and avoid a lengthy trial.